hhrnjic1/string_matching_algorithms/README.md

 2. **Rabin-Karp** is effective for multiple pattern matching scenarios
 3. **KMP** offers stable performance regardless of pattern distribution
 4. **Naive** algorithm's performance degrades significantly with larger texts

-## License

-This project is available under the MIT License.
-See the LICENSE file for details.